awsdocs/aws-cdk-guide/v2/featureflags.md

 `@aws-cdk/aws-ecs:arnFormatIncludesClusterName`
 Use the new ARN format when importing an Amazon EC2 or Fargate cluster\.

-`@aws-cdk/aws-ecs:arnFormatIncludesClusterName`
-Use the new ARN format when importing an Amazon EC2 or Fargate cluster\.

 ## Disabling features with flags<a name="featureflags_disabling"></a>

 In CDK v2, a few feature flags are supported to revert certain behaviors to their v1 defaults\.
 The flags listed below, set to `false`, revert to specific AWS CDK v1 behaviors\.
 Use the `cdk diff` command to inspect the changes to your synthesized template to see if any of these flags are needed\.